-The laundry program provides your participants with the ability to do their laundry with coin-less laundry machines that are energy and water efficient.
-Conferees must follow the posted instructions for using these laundry machines.
-Please report any equipment malfunctions to your CHSC or to your Conference Account Manager.
+The laundry program provides residents with the ability to do their laundry with coin-less laundry machines that are energy and water efficient.
+Residents must follow the posted instructions for using these laundry machines.
+Please report any equipment malfunctions to your CHSC.
 Stanford is not responsible for any missing items left in the laundry room area.